Osteoarthritis is a condition in which the cartilage that protects and cushions

 underlying bone and causing painful joint symptoms.

-is common in the joints of the toes.
-It is most often found in the joint where
+is common in the joints of the spine, including the small facet joints and the

 April 8, 2011

 Anne C. Poinier, MD - Internal Medicine & Stanford M. Shoor, MD - Rheumatology